Deckku/CardioECHO/README.md

-# CardioECHO: Intelligent Data Extraction from Echocardiogram Images and Videos
+# CardioECHO: Precision Cardiology through Artificial Intelligence

 ## Overview
 CardioECHO is a desktop application designed to automate the assessment of cardiac function from echocardiogram videos.
 Developed using Python, PyTorch, and PyQt6, the system leverages deep learning models to segment the Left Ventricle (LV) and calculate critical clinical metrics, including Ejection Fraction (EF), End-Systolic Volume (ESV), and End-Diastolic Volume (EDV).

-This repository contains the source code and the pre-trained model weights required to run or build the application.
+This repository contains the source code for the application.
+Due to the high storage requirements of high-performance deep learning models, the model weights are hosted externally.

 ## Key Features
 * **Automated Analysis:** Uses deep learning to process AVI/MP4 echocardiogram videos.